Black mecca: Criticism

 In 2022, the Atlanta Journal Constitution published an article stating Atlanta has the highest income gap in the U.S. between Black and White residents.
 According to the article, within Atlanta's city limits the median income for a Black family was $28,000 and $84,000 for a White family.
 The Black family median income is the lowest in the city, falling behind Latino and Asian families as well.

 In 2023, Axios published an article that explained despite the early 2020s rare jump in Black homeownership in the Atlanta area, the Black homeownership rate is still about 25 percentage points below Whites in the same area, about 13 percentage points below the national average, and below all racial groups in the Atlanta area.
-Also, Atlanta has the 5th highest mortgage delinquency rate in the nation, the majority involving Black homeowners.
+Also the black homeownership rate within the city limits of Atlanta is 33% which is notably lower than the Atlanta area rate.
+In 2021, Atlanta had the 5th highest mortgage delinquency rate in the nation, the majority involving Black homeowners.

 Also in 2023, the Atlanta Journal Constitution published an article stating only 7.4% of the registered business in the Atlanta area were Black-owned.
 Although the percentage is the highest in the nation for any U.S. metropolitan area, it is still considered low in comparison to the Atlanta area's Black population (34% as of 2020).

-In March 2025, a Black journalist and Atlanta native with the Atlanta Journal-Constitution launched a monthly content series critically examining Atlanta's reputation as a Black Mecca.
-The series presents perspectives from both sides of the debate—exploring arguments supporting and questioning the city's status as a Black Mecca.
+In March 2025, a Black Atlanta native and journalist with the Atlanta Journal-Constitution launched a 10-month content series critically examining Atlanta's reputation as a Black mecca.
+The series presented perspectives from both sides of the debate—exploring arguments supporting and questioning the city's status as a Black mecca.
+In the journalist's conclusion, he stated he is neutral on the belief that Atlanta is a Black mecca.

+According to a 2025 homelessness census, 80% of the homeless population in the Atlanta area identify as Black.
+Blacks are heavily overrepresented in homelessness.
+Black homelessness in the Atlanta area has seen notable increases since 2020.